Skip to content

 – Reduced efficiency: The production of digestive enzymes can decline with age.
 Enzymes break down carbs, proteins, and fats into smaller parts that can be absorbed.
 If you have fewer digestive enzymes, digestion becomes less efficient.
 This can cause problems with absorbing nutrients and lead to deficiencies.

 – Low stomach acid: Aging is often associated with a decrease in stomach acid production.
 Your stomach acid is important for breaking down food, especially proteins.
-It also helps your body absorb specific nutrients like vitamin B12, iron, and calcium.
+It also helps your body absorb specific nutrients like vitamin B12, iron, magnesium, and calcium.
 So when stomach acid is low, you run the risk of becoming deficient in these nutrients.

 – Microbiome changes: We see changes in the composition of our gut microbiome as we age.
 These organisms in our digestive tract are important.
 They help us digest food, absorb nutrients, and make vitamins.
 The efficiency of these processes could be affected by changes in this environment.
 It could also cause inflammation in the gut and digestive problems.